 Love You Forever by Robert Munsch

-A story about the enduring nature of parental love and how it crosses generations.
+A story about the enduring nature of parents' love and how it crosses generations.

 "More, More, More!"
 Said the Baby: 3 Love Stories by Vera Williams